 Acer does manage to make a great value product.
 The computer has a bright screen, a decent battery, and even an SD card reader which is great for backing up your camera to the cloud!
 It also features a 720p webcam that is good for video chat back home with apps like Skype or Google Hangouts.
 It’s pretty impressive given the price that the screen is a touchscreen with a 360 hinge.
 Thus the computer becomes a tablet perfect for watching a video or flipping through a guidebook.
 To top it all off the battery on the laptop can last 9-12 hours.

 For those not familiar with Chrome it’s one of the best web browsers on the market.
-We also make full use of the Google apps such as Doc, Sheets, and the calendar as they operate in the cloud and make workflow across multiple devices seamless.
+We also make full use of Google apps such as Doc, Sheets, and the calendar as they operate in the cloud and make workflow across multiple devices seamless.
 If you do opt for a budget-friendly Chromebook for travel I’d recommend picking up a USB stick too.
 External memory is cheap these days and you’ll be able to dump all your photos from the day on a thumb drive to ensure their safekeeping.

 Samsung’s Chromebook steals a number of tricks from their top of the line smartphones to develop a solid travel laptop.
 It’s a great travel laptop and is perfect for the right user.
 The 4GB model comes with enough RAM to surf the internet, work on a word doc, and play music.
-If you’re not pushing the computer it’s super snappy and operate smoothly.
+If you’re not pushing the computer it’s super snappy and operates smoothly.
 The screen isn’t going to knock your socks off, but it gets the job done.
 It does have a surprisingly good build that is lightweight and contains a long-lasting battery.

-It does come with a very limited storage at 16GB, but when combined with Google Drive it won’t hold you back.
+It does come with very limited storage at 16GB, but when combined with Google Drive it won’t hold you back.
 What this computer excels at is the affordability, it’s under $200!
 I would highly recommend this to anyone that is seeking a travel laptop that is affordable, easy to use, and just a bit more than a tablet.
 Another big plus, if you lose this thing while traveling, drop it, or have stolen you aren’t going to sweat it too much (especially if all your files are saved on Google Drive).

 Ultrabook Travel Laptops